 The locks themselves are only navigable between certain hours, when the Lock Keepers are on hand.

-You can check the up-to-date opening times here.
+You can check the up-to-date opening times on the CRT website here.

 Foxton Locks canal heritage

 Work started on Foxton Locks in 1810, and 200 years later, they are Grade 2 Listed.
 They attract hundreds of visitors a day – sometimes thousands; as a boater, you’ll never be short of someone to help open and close the gates if you need a hand.